Table of Content:

 List literals are surrounded by square brackets [ ]

-with elements separated by whitespace.
+by whitespace.
 Examples:

 ~> put [lorem ipsum]